appleneko2001/tak2flac/README.md

     FFMPEG_BINARY="Path of ffmpeg binary"
     FFPROBE_BINARY="Path of ffprobe binary"
   ```
+  > !Tips!
+After set up environment variables they could not applied on current session.
+Reboot computer and changes will applied.
-  * Download tak2flac release zip file and unpack it to folder that PATH contained.
+  * Download tak2flac core release zip file and unpack it to folder that PATH contained.
 For example, /usr/bin
-  * Give file mode 0755 to tak2flac.exe (chmod 0755 tak2flac.exe), after that you can rename it for shorter filename
+  * Give file mode 0755 to tak2flac (chmod 0755 tak2flac).
-  * Run terminal, type mono tak2flac.exe and it should returned empty message.
+  * Run terminal, type mono tak2flac and it should returned empty message.

 #### Install it with easy way
 Still not ready.